Working Together to Keep Our GSGC Community Safe

 Transportation: Individual parents drop off and pick up their own girls from meetings.
 Carpooling and public transportation should be avoided, where possible, to maintain social distancing.

 Virtual meetings: Meeting options may need to be flexible based on the fluid nature of COVID-19 risk.
 Troops that are able to run online meetings as needed (or wanted) should do so.
 We recommend maintaining a virtual to in-person ratio of at least 20/80, which means to maintain virtual troop meetings at least 20 percent of the time to keep tech skills and virtual meeting habits fresh.
+To assist in the incorporation of virtual meetings, GSGC provides exclusive ZOOM access to troop leaders.
 Use the Safety Activity Checkpoints for Virtual Meetings to guide your meeting plans.

 Day trips and activities